eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-08-24-proprietrary-extensions/README.md

 ### Requirements

-1. In addition to smaller HTTP junks we need to be able to transfer larger files (i.e. Buckets).
+1. In addition to transfer over HTTP we need to be able to transfer larger files (i.e. Buckets).
-2. Container or Product should not require additional compilation or packaging.
+2. The packaged artefact (docker image, helm chart) should not require additional compilation or packaging.
-3. Broader coverage of use-cases with different extensions.
+3. Broad coverage of use-cases with different extensions.

 ### Solution